 Crème de la crème!

 You guys will totally be into the incredibly tender and flavorful crumb of this keto pumpkin bread!
-A truly ideal way to get some holidaze into your lives asap…at just 3g net carbs!
+A truly ideal way to start getting some holidaze into our lives asap… and at just 3g net carbs!

 Oh, and do feel free to whip it up into keto pumpkin muffins instead!
 Either do the whole batch into 12, or half it for six.
 And it freezes great!

-Pyure is also a good one for muffins and quick breads, particularly if you’re trying to limit your sugar alcohol consumption (it’s added stevia makes it twice as sweet as sugar… i.e. you add half!).
+Pyure (an erythritol and stevia blend) is also a good one for muffins and quick breads, particularly if you’re trying to limit your sugar alcohol consumption (it’s added stevia makes it twice as sweet as sugar… i.e. you add half!).

 Oh, and if not restricted by sugars, simply sub 1-to-1 with coconut or regular sugar.

-If you’re opting for the fresh ginger glaze, which comes highly recommended, your best option is xylitol (barely any after taste), followed by erythritol (some cooling effect).
+If you’re opting for the fresh ginger glaze (which comes highly recommended!), your best option are allulose and xylitol (no after taste), followed by erythritol (some cooling effect).
 But they must be powdered.